 I know I’m not the first to write about this, but the taboo topic no one wants to talk about is the fact that as solutions to conflict since the end of WWII, people have been moved and resettled elsewhere.
 Germans, Vietnamese etc. have had their rights fulfilled by being resettled away from conflict zones.

-A peace agreement, or the creation of a Palestinian state, is simply not realistic.
-A state would quickly become an Iranian, Saudi or Turkish terror proxy (as Palestinian terror groups are now) yet again making this conflict worse.
-The only solution is to have Egypt, Syria, Kuwait etc. absorb them, in the same way Israel absorbed the Jewish refugees.
+A so-called peace agreement, or the creation of a Palestinian state, is not realistic, nor would it be peaceful.
+A Palestinian state would quickly become an Iranian, Saudi or Turkish terror proxy yet again making this conflict worse as the Arab League’s plans to destroy Israel advance one more step.
+The only solution is to have all or some of the 21 Arab nations absorb these ‘Palestinian’ refugees, in the same way Israel absorbed the Jewish refugees from Arab lands.